gark87/ideaCC/README.md

 This is JavaCC plugin for Intellij IDEA.

 This JavaCC plugin is pretty dummy:
-* only helps editingand navigating over JavaCC grammars
+* only helps editing and navigating over JavaCC grammars
 * does not generate *.java files from JavaCC grammar